 With his retirement looming in the early 2000’s, it was Bill Samuels Junior’s time to leave his mark on his father’s company, which he had been running since 1975.
 Alongside the master distiller of Maker’s Mark at the time, Kevin Smith, and Brad Boswell of the Independent Stave Company (the same company that decades ago helped Bill Samuels Sr. perfect the original aging process for his whiskey), Bill Jr. had set out to make a “Maker’s Mark on steroids.”
 He aimed to make a whiskey with a longer finish that didn’t add any more harshness to the overall flavor.
 And eventually, they realized they could achieve this by charring French oak staves and simply leaving them in a barrel of finished Maker’s Mark for additional aging.
 The final result is a higher-proof but easier-to-drink whiskey, with slight hints of cinnamon and vanilla that aren’t present in the original Maker’s Mark.

 Once again, Marge Samuels was brought in to design one more iconic bottle for Maker’s Mark.

 Cask Strength & Private Selection

-For this line of whiskies Maker’s Mark is working with retailers who purchase a barrel of finished whisky, then Maker’s Mark adds 10 oak staves to the barrel for additional aging, similar to the process of making Maker’s 46, however here, the purchasing retailer is choosing what types of staves to use and in what quantities.
-They offer 5 different types of staves to use making over 1,001 possible combinations, leaving every single batch unique to its creator.
+For this line of whiskies, Maker’s Mark is working with retailers who purchase a barrel of finished whisky.
+Then, Maker’s Mark adds 10 oak staves to the barrel for additional aging, similar to the process of making Maker’s 46.
+However, here, the purchasing retailer is choosing what types of staves to use and in what quantities.
+They offer five different types of staves to use, making over 1,001 possible combinations, leaving every single batch unique to its creator.